Friends of the North Country, Inc.

 To undertake economic development, which supports community wide revitalization.

 To identify, designate and restore locally significant historic structures.

 To generally act as facilitators in the process of stabilization, growth and development.

 Melissa is a North Country native who has dedicated two decades to providing her community the best possible service.

-Since her first day on the job in 2001, Melissa has been a tireless advocate for upstate residents, working first as a housing counselor before transitioning into accounting, then rising to Deputy Director before becoming Executive Director in 2019.
+Since her first day on the job in 2001, Melissa has been a tireless advocate for upstate residents, working first as a Finance Manager and then transitioning into the Director of Finance and Housing, then rising to Deputy Director before becoming Executive Director in 2019.

 'Executive Director' is just one of many hats Melissa wears; depending on the day you may find her in the field, working with a client, attending a board meeting or prepping a grant application!